theangryangel/logstash-output-jdbc/README.md

 particular location.
 Please ensure you read the 4 installation lines below.

 ## Headlines
-  - Support for connection pooling added in 0.2.0 [unreleased until #21 is resolved]
+  - Support for connection pooling added in 0.2.0 [unreleased until #10 is resolved]
-  - Support for unsafe statement handling (allowing dynamic queries) in 0.2.0 [unreleased until #21 is resolved]
+  - Support for unsafe statement handling (allowing dynamic queries) in 0.2.0 [unreleased until #10 is resolved]
+  - Altered exception handling to now count sequential flushes with exceptions thrown in 0.2.0 [untested and unreleased until #10 is resolved]

 ## Versions
   - See master branch for logstash v2+